Gpower01/People_Counter_App_Project/README.md

 # Deploy a People Counter App at the Edge

+This project used Intel OpenVino toolkit to deploy people counting application.
+The application demonstrates the potential of using smart video IoT solution deployed at the Edge to detect the presence of people in a video frame and calculate the average time (duration) each person spent in the video frame.
+This have many important applications to many sectors including retail, security etc.

 | Details            |              |
 |-----------------------|---------------|
 | Programming Language: |  Python 3.5 or 3.6 |